Students won't be marked down in exam for not knowing what trivial means

 NZQA said they would not be penalised for misinterpreting the word trivial.

-But, a student who sat the exam, Scott, told Newstalk ZB's Leighton Smith the complaint was 'trivial'.
+But, a student who sat the exam, Scott, told Newstalk ZB's Leighton Smith the complaint was "trivial".

 He said it was a common word, and one he learned when he was young, from his parents.